JMPerez/jmperez.github.com/source/about-me/index.md

 I believe in the openness of the web and that everyone has the right to enjoy and access its content.
 I like working with companies to improve their sites, ensuring they load quickly regardless of device and network conditions.
 From the initial developing process to auditing and analysis.

-Currently I am working as a Technical Owner at [Spotify](https://spotify.com) in Stockholm, Sweden.
+Currently I am working as a Solutions Engineer at Facebook in Stockholm, Sweden.
 Occasionally [I speak at web conferences and meetups](/talks/) and [work on side projects](/projects/).
 I'm also a [Google Developer Expert](https://developers.google.com/experts/people/jose-manuel-perez-perez) in Web Technologies.

 ## Contact